mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 }
 ```

-- The `$objects` represent the dynamic objects we are uploading from our computer.
+- The `$objects` represent the dynamic objects we are uploading from the computer.
 They shall be multiple hence the array with type `Upload`.
 The array should not be empty and none of the files should be `null`.
 We also pass in the name of the bucket to upload to.
 If you are using a different bucket name feel free to change.

 - To select the files, click on `Variables` at the bottom left, click on `Add files`.
-In the field that pops up, toggle the button labelled `1` to represent `*` by simply clicking it.
+In the field that pops up, toggle the button labeled `1` to represent `*` by simply clicking it.
 Change the name from `file` to `objects`.
 On the right, click `select files`.
 Using the `command` key of your computer, select multiple objects.
 Preferably, select images only.
 After selecting, you will see the number of files you have selected adjacent to the field.

 - Hit the play button and examine the results.

-- You can verify the objects by visiting each url sent back from your browser.
+- You can verify the objects by visiting each URL sent back from your browser.

 ### Fetching uploaded objects from s3 bucket